DaveBullet1050/MixxxHelpers/remoteCommands/README.md

 # Sending a command to Mixxx

-On Linux, the easiest way is to map a shortcut key then use SSH to send the keystroke.
-For example, say you want to cause AutoDJ to transition to the next track via your phone?
+On Linux, the easiest way is to send one of Mixxx's preconfigured shortcut keys via xdotool to the app, which you can call from SSH or a script to send the keystroke.
+For example, say you're at a party and sick of the current song and want to cause AutoDJ to transition to the next track via your phone.

 I use "SSH button" on Android, but any SSH client will do.